 Councillor Herbert expressed strong reservations about the record of the discussion about the £100M Affordable Housing Programme (minute 657 refers).
-This did not in his view present an accurate picture of the position at the time and he asked that it should be recorded that he objected to the fact that the Board was not able to get an honest position of where the Combined Authority was at that point.
+This did not in his view present an accurate picture of the position at the time.
+Councillor Herbert confirmed that he was not seeking to amend the minutes of the previous meeting, but he asked that it should be recorded that he objected to the fact that the Board was not able to get an honest position of where the Combined Authority was at that point.